Wrongful Death Attorney in Atlanta, Georgia

 For Georgia claims, O.C.G.A. § 51-4-2 provides the answer to most questions on this matter.

-When no spouse or child is available to bring a claim on behalf of the decedent, O.C.G.A. § 51-4-5 applies: “The administrator or executor of the decedent may bring an action for and may recover and hold the amount recovered for the benefit of the next of kin.
-In any such case the amount of the recovery shall be the full value of the life of the decedent.”
+When no spouse or child is available to bring a claim on behalf of the decedent, O.C.G.A. § 51-4-5 applies.
+That is, “The administrator or executor of the decedent may bring an action for and may recover and hold the amount recovered for the benefit of the next of kin.
+In any such case, the amount of the recovery shall be the full value of the life of the decedent.”

-In Louisiana, only certain eligible parties are entitled to file a wrongful death lawsuit to obtain compensation for such losses.
+In Louisiana, only certain eligible parties may file a wrongful death lawsuit to obtain compensation for such losses.
 Those eligible parties include:

 It is irrelevant whether the relation is by blood or adoption.

-Contact an Experienced Attorney for a Free Consultation
+Contact an Experienced Atlanta Wrongful Death Attorney for a Free Consultation

 The Law Firm of Walter Gabriel, LLC is a personal injury litigation firm with substantial experience handling a wide range of disputes, including those that center around an individual’s wrongful death.